joydeepsingha105/biomass-water-herbivore/Direct numerical simulation/readme_DNS.md

 # 🌱 vegetation biomass-Soil water-herbivore model — Direct Numerical simuulation (DNS) Implementation

 This repository contains the `py-pde` implementation of a vegetation-soil water-herbivore model.
 It enables the direct numerical simulation of the model for a given initial condition in one and two dimensional domains.
 A separate jupyter notebook containing script for post precessing in pyplot is also given.
-The user is encourged to read the reference sheet - "DNSRS.pdf" for brief explanation of the codes.
+The user is encourged to read the reference sheet for brief explanation of the codes.

 ---